dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 startDataNode(["DFS_NODE1", "DFS_NODE2","DFS_NODE3","DFS_NODE4"])
 ```

-#### 3.3.7 Possible reasons why nodes cannot start
+### 4 Possible reasons why nodes cannot start

-1. If there is an error message "Failed to bind the socket on XXXX" in the log file where XXXX is the port number of a node to be started, maybe this port is occupied by another process.
-To start the node, close that process or reassign a port number to the node.
-It's also possible that the node was just closed and the Linux kernel has not released this port number.
-If this is the case, wait for 30 second and restart the node.
+1. Port is occupied.
+If you find in the log file an error message "Failed to bind the socket on XXXX" where XXXX is the port number on the node to be started, it means this port may be occupied by another program.
+Close the other program or reassign a port number and then restart the node.
+It may also be that this node has just been closed and the Linux kernel has not released this port number.
+Just wait about 30 seconds and then restart the node.

+2. Port is blocked by firewall.
+If the ports used are blocked, we need to open them in the firewall.

-2. Incorrect IP address, port number or node alias in configuration files.
+3. Incorrect IP address, port number or node alias in the configuration files.

-3. The port is not open in firewall.

 4. If the cluster is deployed on cloud or k8s, we need to add a configuration parameter lanCluster=0 in agent.cfg and cluster.cfg.

+5. The first line in the configuration file for cluster nodes (cluster.nodes) is empty.
+If you find in the log file an error message "Failed to load the nodes file [XXXX/cluster.nodes] with error: The input file is empty.", it means the first line in the file cluster.nodes is empty.
+In this case just remove the empty line from the file and restart the node.

+6. The macro variable<ALIAS> has no effect when the node is specified explicitly.
+In cluster.cfg, if the macro variable<ALIAS> is used when a node is specified, e.g., P1-NODE1.persistenceDir = /hdd/hdd1/streamCache/<ALIAS>, the node will not start properly.
+In this case just remove <ALIAS> and replace it with a specific node alias, e.g., P1-NODE1.persistenceDir = /hdd/hdd1/streamCache/P1-NODE1.
+To use macro variables for all nodes, specify persistenceDir = /hdd/hdd1/streamCache/<ALIAS>.
+For more information about how to use the macro variable, see [DolphinDB user guide](https://www.dolphindb.com/help/DatabaseandDistributedComputing/Configuration/ClusterMode.html ).

-### 4. Web-based cluster management
+### 5. Web-based cluster management

 We can change cluster configuration and add/delete data nodes on the web-based cluster manager.

-The bottom left panel shows all the agents, and the main panel displays the controller and the data nodes.
-Click on the "DFS Explorer" button in the upper left corner to browse the distributed databases stored in the distributed file system.

 ![](images/cluster_web_started.JPG)

-#### 4.1.
+#### 5.1.
 Controller node configuration

 Clicking on the button "Controller Config" will open up a control interface, where "localExectors", "maxConnections", "maxMemSize", "webWorkerNum" and "workerNum" were specified when we created controller.cfg in 3.1.1.
 These configuration parameters can be modified, and will take effect after the controller node is restarted.

+Please note that to modify the configuration parameter localSite, the parameter controllerSite in each agent.cfg should also be changed, otherwise the cluster will not run properly.

 ![](images/cluster_web_controller_config.JPG)

-#### 4.2.
+#### 5.2.
 Add/delete data nodes

 Click on the button "Nodes Setup" to enter the cluster nodes configuration interface.
 The figure below shows the parameters in cluster.nodes that we created in 3.1.2.
 We can add or delete data nodes here.
 The new configuration will take effect after the entire cluster is restarted.
 The steps to restart the cluster include: (1) close all data nodes (2) close the controller, (3) start the controller, and (4) start the data nodes.
 Deleting a data node may result in loss of data that were saved on the node.